-The standard shore system is provided with a 30 amp Shore Power, and is a 3-Wire system.
-This system includes a hot, a neutral and a ground wire from shore.
+The standard shore system is provided with 30amp Shore Power and is a 3-Wire system.
+This system includes a hot, neutral and ground wire from shore.
 It powers the battery charger.

-An optional 50Amp shore service is included with the Inverter options, and is a "4-Wire" system, with two separate 120VAC hot leas, neutral and ground.
+An optional 50Amp shore service is included with the Inverter options, and is a "4-Wire" system, with two separate 120VAC hot legs, neutral and ground.
 This system can power Inverter/Chargers.
 Inverter Chargers are configured to power Gyro Stabilizers, Air conditioners and other 110VAC equipment while the boat is underway.